FRRouting/frr/doc/user/flowspec.rst

 For handling an incoming Flowspec entry, the following workflow is applied:

-- incoming Flowspec entries are handled by *bgpd*, stored in the BGP RIB.
+- Incoming Flowspec entries are handled by *bgpd*, stored in the BGP RIB.
 - Flowspec entry is installed according to its complexity.

 It will be installed if one of the following filtering action is seen on the BGP extended community: either redirect IP, or redirect VRF, in conjunction with rate option, for redirecting traffic.
 Or rate option set to 0, for discarding traffic.

 According to the degree of complexity of the Flowspec entry, it will be installed in *zebra* RIB.
 For more information about what is supported in the